RohitG8812/BellaVita_Clone/README.md

 BellaVita Clone is a Frontead e-commerce website built using the Frontead Technologies.
 This project replicates the user experience of the BellaVita website, providing a seamless and interactive interface for users to browse, search, and purchase Perfumes, Body Care, Cosmetics, etc products.
 It includes both frontend and firebase(as a backend service), offering a fully responsive and pleasant user interface.

-You can view the deployed project here: [Sephora Clone](https://bella-vita-clone-one.vercel.app/) 🚀
+You can view the deployed project here: [BellaVita Clone](https://bella-vita-clone-one.vercel.app/) 🚀

 ## Tech Stack 🛠️